bekk/Enpassant/README.md

 **This app is hosted here:** https://enpassanthub.azurewebsites.net/

 ## Hubs
+**Note:** Breaking changes!
-The app exposes two hubs:
+The app exposes a single hub.
+Connect to `{baseUrl}/chessEvents`.

+This hub supports three messages:

-`{baseUrl}/ingestion` is used to push board states.
-Clients using this hub should send messages titled `BoardUpdate`.
+- To push new board state, send messages titled `PushBoardState`.

-`{baseUrl}/chessEvents` is used to listen to board states.
-Clients using this hub should listen for messages titled `BoardUpdate`.
-Clients may also invoke `LastUpdate` to get the last board state.
+- To listen for new board state, listen for messages titled `NewBoardState`.
+- To get the last known board state, invoke `LastUpdate`.
+Enpassant will respond with the last update.

 ## How to connect to Enpassant hub